List of A.T.O.M. characters: Eliza

 Eliza is Lioness's cousin; she is skilled in capoeira and is an engineering expert.
 The two cousins grew up together in Brazil and are close.
-Eliza didn't think that Lioness respected her.
+Eliza did not think that Lioness respected her.
 With her assistance, Garrett and the Alpha Teens defeated Paine from destroying Landmark City.
 She also saved Lioness from Spydah.
 Lioness offered Eliza the opportunity to live with the team.
 She declined, wanting to set her own path in life and not following Lioness' anymore.
 She was given a job with Lee Industries working on projects for Mr. Lee in South America.
 Shark and Hawk both liked her and fought over her.
 She decided that she liked Garrett the most, whom she went on her first date with before she left.

 Duke Kingston

 Duke Kingston is King's twelve-year-old brother who is enrolled in the Landmark City School for the Gifted, of which he has the highest IQ.
 During King's wrestling coaching at his school with Axel, King was mothering Duke, asking him if he took his asthma medication and not letting him be a volunteer for some of King's moves.
 When King, Axel and Hawk left the school, Mr. Lee and the Mu-Team made their move.

 Lee hooked Duke and his classmates to a machine that drained the brain power from his classmates. transferring it into Duke.
 Duke became smarter than fifty Albert Einsteins and has ability to use telekinetic powers fifty times more powerful than the very small latent ability each human has.
-This process also turned Duke and the other students evil.
-This new evil side effect made Duke bitter at King for embarrassing him in front of his class.
+This process also turned Duke and the other students evil, with Duke becoming bitter at King for embarrassing him in front of his class.

-He escapes with Lee and the Mu-Team back to his base.
-Lee needed an ultra-genius to help him create a working vehicle out of the hard light.
-To make it work, they needed a special type of crystalline moon rock from the Landmark City Observatory.
-At the observatory, Duke, Lee and the Mu-Team face off against the Alpha Teens.
-When Lee gets the moon rock he needed and he was able to form his hard light vehicle, he betrays Duke, because the Mu-Team started to get jealous of his genius.

-Lee tries to use his new vehicle to run over Duke, but he uses his telekinesis to throw the vehicle into a pillar.
-Lee and the Mu-Team escape, but Duke is hit by the pillar and is knocked out cold.
-Garrett reversed what Lee had done to Duke and the other students and Duke are shown to be unharmed.